AgileVentures/av-static-website/source/blog_articles/2017-11-15-av-ecosystem-review-running-repairs.html.markdown

 [ActiveJob] Enqueued ActionMailer::DeliveryJob (Job ID: ff673d08-8c78-403c-a740-268417c9a4c7) to Inline(mailers) with arguments: "AdminMailer", "failed_to_invite_user_to_slack", "deliver_now", "email@email.com", nil, "\"already_invited\""
 => {"ok"=>false, "error"=>"already_invited"}
 ```
 Now that looks like we might be in business.
 The most recently signed up member has already been invited, and I get a sensible error message when running the SlackInviteJob from the command line.
 Let's see if the last 50 have all been invited?
 Seven haven't.
 That's the lowest number over the last ten days that I've been manually inviting.
 Those seven could have signed up before the deploy.
-The acid test will be tomorrow when we'll see if it's zero, if it's not there's still something to fix.
+The acid test will be tomorrow when we'll see if it's zero, if it's not, there's still something to fix.

 Robert had been making the point that we needed to make it easier for folks to get into Slack and that the page that was the top hit on Google for "Agile Ventures Slack" was an [old one](https://www.agileventures.org/projects/agileventures-community/documents/introduction-to-the-agileventures-slack-channel), so I quickly updated that to ensure it mentioned the new sign up process.